Do local restaurants feel the love on Valentine’s Day?

 There are, of course, some outliers, such as white-tablecloth locations, but generally speaking, Valentine’s Day is basically as important to sales as the average weekend for most small, independent restaurants.
 One possible reason, as one restauranteur told us, is that Cupid’s big day turns into “amateur night,” with many preferring to impress their significant other with a home-cooked meal.
 Regardless the cause, Valentine’s Day isn’t as hot as we thought for the average independent restaurant.

 Did you enjoy “Do local restaurants feel the love on Valentine’s Day?”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: